 *search do you have [blue](color) [jackets](product)

-The above example defines the user utterance “do you have blue jackets”, assigns this to have intent search, and defines two entities that are named color and product, with values blue and jackets, respectively.
+, respectively.
 The intent and entities are returned to your application, and based on these your voice UI can carry out the action requested by the user.
 In this case the UI should update a search result view to show only blue jackets.

 A configuration must contain at least a few example utterances for every functionality of your voice UI.
 In general, the more example utterances you can provide, the better.